toa-io/comq/readme.md

 `application/octet-stream` and the `producer` function returns something other than a `Buffer`, an exception will be thrown.

-> If the incoming message does not have a `replyTo` property, an exception is thrown without
-> calling `producer`.

 > The `replyTo` queue is not asserted, as it is expected to be done by the Consumer.

+> If the incoming message does not have a `replyTo` property, the result of the `producer` is
+> ignored.

 ### Example